CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/destination-filter.md

 The Destination Filter function’s purpose is to match FHIR bundles with receivers.
 Each receiver connected with ReportStream has unique interests in the data that flows through the pipeline.
-Destination filtering is designed to find the data that meet those interests.
+Destination filtering is designed to find the data that may meet those interests (other steps could still filter out the data).

 The function follows the [Convert](convert.md) function.
 At this point all data will be in FHIR format.
 These messages are passed to the FHIR Destination Filter which first decodes a FHIR Bundle.
 It then evaluates jurisdiction filters for